brigittekirchner/LIS4220BK/README.md

   XML file of structured metadata in DataCite schema

-  XML file of structured metadata in Dublin Core schema
+  XML file of structured metadata in Dublin Core schema (not sure if required; coming soon!)

-  XML file of structured metadata in Data Documentation Initiative (DDI) schema
+  XML file of structured metadata in Data Documentation Initiative (DDI) schema (not sure if required; coming soon!)